counterpoint-studio/artgift/README.md

 # Art Gifts

+An open source web application for booking and managing Art Gifts, designed and developed together with Helsinki Festival and presented in August 2020

 Art Gifts are short 5 minute performances – of music, dance, circus and poetry – safely delivered in front of the recipients house or under their balcony.
 Everybody can use a simple web app to send one to a friend or relative, free of charge.

 Art Gifts were [originally introduced at Helsinki Fest 2020](https://helsinkifest.fi/artgifts/), where selected 20 artists were paid a fee per day in exchange for about eight Art Gifts to be performed around a particular district.
 Hundreds of Art Gifts were immediately booked.